IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

 ![](/assets/Screen Shot 2018-07-03 at 10.42.37 am.png)

 then we need to check the failure rate of each step during the request of service

 how to trace the DNS failure rate? use client side code

 ![](/assets/Screen Shot 2018-07-03 at 10.48.44 am.png)

+case1: hosts file has been changed by others

+case2: DNS analysis by ISP \(internet service provider\)

 what happened when your visit google.com in browser

 how to increase the speed to visit a webpage

 how to design '秒杀' system